National security official twice raised concerns on Ukraine

 Vindman, who arrived in the United States as a 3-year-old from the former Soviet Union, served in various military and diplomatic posts before joining the NSC.
 He was the director for European affairs and a Ukraine expert under Fiona Hill, a former official who testified earlier in the impeachment probe.
 Hill worked for former national security adviser John Bolton.

 Vindman will be a key witness.
-He attended Zelenskiy's inauguration with a delegation led by Energy Secretary Rick Perry, and he was part of Ukraine briefings that irritated Bolton at the White House.
+He attended Zelenskiy's inauguration with a delegation led by Energy Secretary Rick Perry, and he and Hill were both part of a Ukraine briefing with Sondland that others have testified irritated Bolton at the White House.

-"I am a patriot, and it is my sacred duty and honour to advance and defend OUR country, irrespective of party or politics," Vindman wrote.
+"I am a patriot, and it is my sacred duty and honour to advance and defend OUR country, irrespective of party or politics," wrote Vindman, who was wounded in Iraq and awarded a Purple Heart.

 "For over twenty years as an active duty United States military officer and diplomat, I have served this country in a nonpartisan manner, and have done so with the utmost respect and professionalism for both Republican and Democratic administrations," he wrote.